 By now you’ve probably seen the words ‘Net Zero’, ‘Circular Economy’ and ‘Carbon Neutral’ all over your social media.
 Many large enterprises such as Shell, Apple and IKEA have set Carbon Neutral targets to achieve by 2030.
 But what does it mean?
+Let’s find out and talk about the business benefits of a circular economy.

-Well, it means that each company has committed to more environmentally practices as a whole to ensure they have reduced their greenhouse gas production in line with the amount being removed from the atmosphere to achieve a neutral status.
+Companies like Shell, Apple, and IKEA have committed to more environmentally practices as a whole to ensure they have reduced their greenhouse gas production in line with the amount being removed from the atmosphere to achieve a neutral status.

 The circular economy redefines the process of manufacturing by focusing on the recycling, repurpose and reduction of materials and energy throughout the cycle.
 The growth of consumerism and modern manufacturing processes over the last 100 years has seen the creation of an unsustainable linear economy.